dpogorzelski/speedrun/README.md

 </p>

 #### Speedrun
 Speedrun is the client.
-Speedrun is the CLI tool you run on your computer to send commands to your servers.
+Speedrun is the CLI tool you run on your computer to send commands to your VMs.

 #### Portal
 Portal is the agent running on each server you want to send commands to.
 It will receive commands sent from Speedrun and respond with the outcome details accordingly.
 #### Service Discovery
 There is no server component in Speedrun's architecture.
-Service discovery is performed against native facilities of each supported provider such as GCP,AWS or Consul.
+Service discovery is performed against native facilities of each supported provider such as GCP, AWS or Consul.
 This eliminates the need to deploy,maintain and operate a server and all problems that would come with it as a consequence, such as: scalability, failure tolerance, redundancy, agent lifecycle management etc.
 ![Service Discovery](assets/service-discovery-sequence.png)